 - Multiply 10.2 with 0.9 in significant figures.

-So, in this article we learned the rules for significant figures in calculations.
+In this article, we learned the rules for significant figures in calculations.
 This is all from this article.
-If you have any doubt on this topic you may ask me in the comment section.
+If you have any doubts on this topic you may ask me in the comment section.

 To check all physics-related posts, visit the homepage.